lamba92/KGraph/README.md

 # KGraph

 KGraph provides an easy to use platform independent graph library.
-It bundles a convenient DSL to handel the creation of the graph on the go.
+It bundles a convenient DSL to handle the creation of the graph on the go.
 At the moment, it compiles for:

  - JVM